Tuncurry

 Employment drivers in Tuncurry are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Local employment opportunities appear limited, as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, the labour force increased by 0.3%, while employment decreased by 1.1%, raising the unemployment rate by 1.4 percentage points.
-In contrast, Rest of NSW saw employment contract by 0.5%, labour force fall by 0.1%, and unemployment rise by 0.4 percentage points.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-National unemployment stands at 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Tuncurry's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, public administration & safety shows lower representation at 4.3%, compared to the regional average of 7.5%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, the labour force increased by 0.3% while employment decreased by 1.1%, causing the unemployment rate to rise by 1.4 percentage points.
+In contrast, Rest of NSW saw employment contract by 0.5%, the labour force fall by 0.1%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Tuncurry's employment mix indicates local employment should increase by 6.8% over five years and 14.0% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment